dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 ipyrad_ with the --MPI flag on an HPC machine should allow users to split jobs across dozens or hundreds of cores to assemble data sets very rapidly.
-As an example, a large phylogenetic-scale RAD-seq data set analyzed on my desktop computer with 10 cores took ~2 days, while on an HPC system with 64 cores it took only ~16 hours.
+As an example, a large phylogenetic-scale RAD-seq data set analyzed on my desktop computer with 12 cores took ~2 days, while on an HPC system with access to 48 cores it took only ~12 hours.
 More detailed speed comparisons are in the works.
+For most steps of ipyrad the speed improvement is linear with the number of cores.